Sea-BirdScientific/seabirdscientific/README.md

 1. Open the file documentation/ctd-processing.ipynp notebook in VSCode and run the cells to see the notebook in action.
 If prompted to choose a kernel source, select the Python Environments... option and then the virtual environment that was just created.

-### Setup using a Local Checkout of the Toolkit Repository and the Jupyter Web Browser Interface
+### Setup the Notebook Using a Git Checkout of the Toolkit Repository and the Jupyter Web Browser Interface
 If you have [Git](https://www.git-scm.com/downloads) and [Python](https://www.python.org/downloads/) or [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) already installed on your computer:
 1. Checkout the [Sea-Bird Scientific](https://github.com/Sea-BirdScientific/seabirdscientific.git) repository from GitHub using a Git GUI Client or one of the following command line methods:
     - To place the toolkit in a folder named seabirdscientific: